Irene Heng Lauvsnes

 Irene Heng Lauvsnes (born 17 April 1968) is a Norwegian engineer specialising in aqua culture, and politician for the Conservative Party.
-She has served as mayor of Strand since 2015 and a deputy member of parliament for Rogaland since 2021.
+She has served as mayor of Strand Municipality since 2015 and a deputy member of parliament for Rogaland since 2021.

 Political career

 Local politics

-She has been a member of the Strand municipal council since 2011 and was elected as the first female mayor of Strand in 2015.
+She has been a member of the municipal council of Strand Municipality since 2011 and was elected as the first female mayor of Strand Municipality in 2015.
 She was re-elected in 2019 and 2023.
 The Conservatives with her at the helm, held the mayoralty since she became mayor, while the Christian Democrats held the deputy mayoralty.
 However, this changed when her second deputy mayor, Bjørn Aril Veland, changed his party allegiance to the Conservatives in 2022 prior to becoming acting mayor in a brief absence for Lauvsnes.
 Despite his change of parties, Veland stayed on as deputy mayor until the end of the term.

 Parliament

 Lauvsnes was elected as a deputy representative to the Storting from Rogaland for the term 2021–2025.
 She briefly deputised for Tina Bru who was an outgoing member of Solberg's Cabinet between 1 and 14 October 2021.